 The Consultant team discussed the goals and evaluation criteria.
-The remarks in red are suggested edits.

 Goals:

-- The area is designed and integrated into with Sherwood's heritage and existing pattern of growth in order to preserve the small-town feel. - The area attracts a variety of businesses and employment opportunities, which help satisfy the City's need for an expanded tax base. - Transportation facilities serve to connect, rather than divide, neighborhoods. - Residents have access to a variety of parks and natural areas, anchored by the Chicken Creek Greenway. - The area is served by a network of well-planned active transportation options integrated with the existing network. - Growth and development are well-planned, and implementation of the area is pragmatic.
+- The area is designed as a complete community. - The area attracts a variety of businesses and employment opportunities, which help satisfy the City's need for an expanded tax base. - Transportation facilities serve to connect, rather than divide, neighborhoods. - Residents have access to a variety of parks and natural areas, anchored by the Chick Creek Greenway. - The area is served by a network of well-planned active transportation options. - Growth and development are well-planned, and implementation of the area is pragmatic.